-Let us look, in the next place, at the fact that Christ has put an end to the night.
-Oh, but he should have stopped till day light before he came.
+Let us look, in the next place, at the fact that Christ has put an end to the Oh, but he should have stopped till day light before he came.
 Then he would never have come at all; he would have stopped for ever; for he is the light, and there is no light without him.
-He should have stopped till the way was smoother.
+He should have stopped till the way was more smooth.
 Then he would never have come at all.
-He should have stopped until, she had evangelized the world.
+He should have stopped till the church was not so far off.
 Then he would never have come at all.
-No, bless his dear name, he came and faced the storm just as it was; he came to save sinners; this he has done, and shall wear the crown forever.
-Now I had intended to show the kind of day he has brought in; that there is a day of release brought in by the Savior, a day of preservation, a day of supply, a day of heavenly service to God, and a day of God's presence for ever; out I must waive all that; and notice in conclusion:
+"He should have stopped until she had evangelised the world."
+Then he would never have come at all.
+No, bless his dear name, he came and faced the storm just as it was; he came to save sinners; this he has done, and shall wear the crown for ever.
+Now I had intended to shew the kind of day he has brought in; that there is a day of release brought in by the Saviour, a day of preservation, a day of supply, a day of heavenly service to God, and a day of God's presence for ever; but I must waive all that; and notice in conclusion: